rasundsbak/rtd-tutorial/docs/source/03_login.rst

-Log in to Fox and Educloud through SSH, in Bash or Terminal
+Log in to through SSH, in Bash or Terminal and making your own virtual environment on ec443
 -------------------------------------------------

 .. index:: login, ssh, bash, terminal